 Dr. Shelton is Past President of the Kentucky Psychological Association (KPA) and is the Chair of the Board of Directors of the National Register of Health Service Psychologist, where she is serving her second 4-year elected term in Washington, D.C.
 The National Register is the largest Psychology credentialing organization and the second largest Psychology organization with over 10,000 members.

 She has held many national and state-level leadership roles including (within the National Register) Chair of the Committee on Professional Practice Ethics (COPPE), Chair of the Ambassadors Program, and Chair of the Nominations Committee; (within APA) Director of Continuing Education for the Society for the Advancement of Pharmacotherapy (Div.
 55), Chair of the Communications Committee for the American Psychology-Law Society (Div.
-41); and (within KPA) Chair of the Communications Committee, Chair of the By-Laws & Policy Committee, Ethics Representative of the Forensic Section, Western Region Representative, and Secretary on the Executive Committee as well as involvement on several other Committees and Task Forces.
+41); and (within KPA) Chair of the Ethics Committee, Chair of the Communications Committee, Chair of the By-Laws & Policy Committee, Ethics Representative of the Forensic Section, Western Region Representative, and Secretary on the Executive Committee as well as involvement on several other Committees and Task Forces.

 In addition to her private practice, Dr. Shelton is the Clinical Coordinator of the Integrated Behavioral Health Scholars Program at Spalding University (Psychology PsyD), graduate faculty and supervisor at the University of the Cumberlands (Psychology Ph.D., Master of Criminal Justice MJA); and The Chicago School of Professional Psychology (Psychopharmacology MSCP).
 She is also a Subject Matter Expert (SME), Course Developer, and Course Reviewer.